lingais/Automatic-3D-Segmentation-of-Liver-Blood-Vessels-Using-Deep-Learning/README.md

 8. Open the "dist" folder and "GUI" folder.
 Then run the "GUI" executable file to use the GUI program.

 ## Dataset
-The orginal Liver CT scans dataset were publicly available dataset from IRCAD: https://www.ircad.fr/
+The orginal Liver CT scans dataset were obtained from IRCAD: https://www.ircad.fr/

 ## How to use
 1. Open "Liver Segmentation" folder.